 Located in Western Uganda, Queen Elizabeth National Park is the most visited national park in the country.
 Some would say it’s the best.
 Queen Elizabeth National Park is also one of the largest national parks in Uganda at over 2000 square kilometers.
 You could easily spend 2-3 days here and still not see it all.
 If you only have time to visit one park in Uganda, this would be a good choice.

 The density of wildlife isn’t as great as some of the other national parks in Africa but there are still lots of animals to see.
-For some of the best wildlife viewing in Queen Elizabeth National Park, take a boat tour of the Kazinga Channel.
-This is a natural channel linking Lake Edward and Lake George.
+For some of the best wildlife spotting in Queen Elizabeth National Park, take a boat tour of the Kazinga Channel.
+This is a 20-mile-long natural channel linking Lake Edward and Lake George.
 Along the shores, you can spot an abundance of animals.
+Animals come to the shallow river to drink and bathe.
+You can get closer to the animals in the boat than you can in a vehicle.

-Queen Elizabeth National Park is famous for its rare tree-climbing lions.
+Queen Elizabeth National Park is famous for its rare tree climbing lions.
 It’s one of only two places in the world where they exist.
+The tree climbing lions are the most common in the Ishasha part of the park.
 You also have an excellent chance of spotting the African Bush Elephant.
 If you’re looking for wildlife viewing, this is one of the best places in the world.

 Queen Elizabeth National Park is also known for its spectacular natural beauty.
 The region contains many unique volcanic features.
 You’ll see craters, cones, and beautiful crater lakes.
 It’s the best and most scenic place to go for a safari in Uganda.